deanslee/FigureOneLab/README.md

 2. Data are human, omics, and open-access (not behind a paywall).
 There is an emphasis on single-cell data because it is a rich data modality used in literally every field of biology.
 3. Methods are well-documented Python packages.

-The main value that F1L provides are the Jupyter notebooks in which I show you how a working computational biologist applies methods to data to address questions.
+The main value that F1L provides are the Jupyter notebooks in which I show you how a working computational biologist applies methods to data to define questions.
 Use these to help you get started.
+Your job is to modify/extend my initial analysis until you have mastered Figure 1.